Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/get-started-with-ngo.md

 }
 ```

 The `HelloWorldPlayer.cs` script adds some basic movement to the Hello World project player.
 Both the server player and the client player can start player movement.
-However, the movement occurs through the server’s position NetworkVariable, which means the server player can move immediately, but the client player must request a movement from the server, wait for the server to update the position NetworkVariable, then replicate the change locally.
+However, the movement occurs through the server's position NetworkVariable, which means the server player can move immediately, but the client player must request a movement from the server, wait for the server to update the position NetworkVariable, then replicate the change locally.

 The `HelloWorldPlayer` class inherits from `Unity.Netcode`'s `NetworkBehaviour` instead of `MonoBehaviour`.
 This allows you to customize the networking code as you override what happens when the Player spawns.